clearlinux/clear-linux-documentation/source/clear-linux/tutorials/aws-web/aws-web.rst

    Figure 12: :guilabel:`sudo swupd update`

-In this example we updated from version 18940 to 19100.
+In this example, we updated from version 18940 to 19100.

 Stop the |CL| instance
 **********************

-When you are finished using your AWS |CL| instance you need to stop it using the :guilabel:`Instances` dashboard to stop accruing charges.
+When you are finished using your AWS |CL| instance, you must stop it using the :guilabel:`Instances` dashboard to stop accruing charges.
 Complete the following steps from the :guilabel:`Instances` dashboard to stop your AWS |CL|
 instance from running.